Umutation/-HeroOnParole/README.md

 - Peaceful mode challenge.
 - Different skins for playable heroes.
 - Improved AIs for criminals and civilians.
-- Different sets of backgrounds changing as you keep going.
+- Different sets of backgrounds alternating as the game progresses.
+- Official soundtrack for the game.
+- Dynamic billboards which will change depending on player's actions.
 - A global high scoreboard.

 # Dev Notes